vanjs-org/van/README.md

 🙏 **VanJS** aims to build a better world by reducing the entry barrier for UI programming, with no intention or plan on commercialization whatsoever.
 If you find **VanJS** interesting, or could be useful for you some day, please consider starring the project.
 It takes just a few seconds but your support means the world to us and helps spread **VanJS** to a wider audience.

-We're looking for the 1.0 milestone (commitment to API stability) soon, your precious feedback will be greatly appreciated.
-You can submit your feedback in our [Discussions](https://github.com/vanjs-org/van/discussions) page.

 Contact us: [tao@vanjs.org](mailto:tao@vanjs.org) / [Tao Xin](https://www.linkedin.com/in/tao-xin-64234920/) / [@taoxin](https://twitter.com/taoxin)

 ## Community Add-ons